Breaking grass ceilings: Why more women are coaching men’s teams

 In some cases, it can be pressure as much as progressive thinking that gets organizations to embrace diversity, whether in the form of lawsuits or in the need for a change in workplace cultures.

-Barbara Raynor is an ardent fan of the Dallas Mavericks basketball team who knows a little something about breaking barriers.
+Barbara Rayner is an ardent fan of the Dallas Mavericks basketball team who knows a little something about breaking barriers.
 She has often been the only woman in the room as a partner for the accounting firm Ernst & Young.

 When the Mavericks hired Jenny Boucek as an assistant coach in 2018, she found the timing suspicious.
 It came six months after Sports Illustrated published an exposé about the Mavericks’ toxic work environment – rife with stories of sexual harassment and domestic violence.

-Ms. Raynor was certainly happy with the hire, believing it was long overdue.
+Ms. Rayner was certainly happy with the hire, believing it was long overdue.
 But she remembers thinking at the time, “I wonder what it took for [Ms. Boucek] to get up to that [level].
 She probably had to be twice as good, if not more, and had to clearly have the credentials in order to be able to break through to be put in that position.”

 Indeed, Ms. Boucek, a former pro player herself, had 10 years of coaching in the WNBA and already had worked in the NBA as a player development coach for the Sacramento Kings.